rfloarea/matchbox/README.md

 2024-12-16

 - I think I need to decide if I want to create box objects, whose properties I manipulate and use for game play.
 Right now, it feels like I'm trying to do something like a functional approach.
 Which I think can be done with this game.
 I'm just having a hard time sorting through the necessary steps (functional components) and their proper order.

+- I can find the surrounding boxes with the same color!
+But this function does not extend to each of those boxes to create a "path" of boxes with hover effects.
+That's the next task.